 We serve 15-20 families each semester.
 Children are generally between 3 and 16 years of age.
 We provide training to approximately 10 graduate students and 30 undergraduate students each semester.

 SIBS Club is a 10 week program that runs each semester at Queens College.
 During each 2 hour session for 10 weeks, children with autism and their siblings attend SIBS Club.
-For the first hour the children with autism receive individualized skills instruction in social, communication, and play and leisure skills while the typically developing siblings attend a group just for them.
+For the first hour the children with autism receive individualized skills instruction in social, communication, and play and leisure skills while the typically developing siblings participate in activities for them.
 During the second hour, all the children come together for a supported inclusive recreation time.

 The focus of Skills Instruction is on the kinds of skills that will help the child with autism interact with his/her sibling(s).
 On the first days of SIBS Club, we determine each child’s proficiency in making eye contact, turn taking, commenting, and requesting help, amongst other skills.
 Then, Skills Leaders develop individualized programs to address areas of need for your child.
 Intervention is conducted while your child plays games with his/her instructors and other children.